Need help with the NCLEX-PN Exam?

 Why does it matter?

-Taking the NCLEX-PN exam is the only way you can prove your competency and obtain a practical nursing license.
+Taking the NCLEX-PN exam is one way you can prove your competency and obtain a practical nursing license.
 Even if you successfully complete an approved nursing program, you must obtain your license in order to gain employment as an LPN or LVN.

 What salary can I expect?

-According to 2021 Occupational Outlook Handbook data, the median pay for an LPN/LVN was around $48,070 a year, or $22.11 an hour.
-Because of a rapidly aging “baby boom” population, demand for these types of healthcare jobs is only expected to grow.
-From 2020-2030, the demand for LPNs/LVNs is expected to increase by 9%, which is considered an average rate of demand.
+According to 2021 Occupational Outlook Handbook data, the median pay for an LPN/LVN was around $48,070 a year, or $23.11 an hour.
+Demand for these types of healthcare professionals is expected to grow.
+From 2021-2031, the demand for LPNs/LVNs is expected to increase by 6%, which is considered an average rate of demand.

 When is it available?